Aiden Aslin: Trial in Russian-occupied Donetsk

-They were likewise accused of violating the constitution of the DPR by committing "terrorist acts, diversions, explosions, shelling from artillery, mortar [and] small arms" [against] "settlements, peaceful citizens, military of the Armed Forces of DPR," [and] "committing murders of the citizens of DPR, threatening of the civilians, who carried out their will during the referendum on May 11, 2014, which resulted in the forming of the state Donetsk People Republic."
+They were likewise accused of violating the "constitution" of the DPR by committing "terrorist acts, diversions, explosions, shelling from artillery, mortar [and] small arms" [against] "settlements, peaceful citizens, military of the Armed Forces of DPR," [and] "committing murders of the citizens of DPR, threatening of the civilians, who carried out their will during the referendum on May 11, 2014, which resulted in the forming of the state Donetsk People Republic."

+While in captivity Aslin was interrogated on camera by Graham Phillips, a British national working for Russian propaganda.
+Aslin described his behavior as "psychotic" when filming the interview.

 On 7 June Aslin, Pinner and Brahim were tried by the Supreme Court of the Donetsk People's Republic and Judge Aleksandr Nikulin, Aslin responded "Tak tochno [так точно]" when asked if he understood the information in his indictment and stated that he had no objections to proceeding with the trial.
 It is unclear if he had legal assistance during the proceedings.
 On 9 June the Court found the trio guilty on all charges, and stated that "[o]n the basis of the totality of crimes, Aslin Aiden, Pinner Sean and Saadun Brahim are finally given the death penalty as punishment."
 On 5 July, Aslin's defence team filed an appeal, requesting the dismissal of the verdict due to lack of corpus delicti.

 On 21 September, the Ministry of Foreign Affairs of Saudi Arabia reported that Russia released ten foreign prisoners of war in a prisoner exchange after mediation by Mohammed bin Salman, Prime Minister of Saudi Arabia.
 According to his MP Robert Jenrick, Aiden Aslin was among the prisoners released.